Isebring/Creative-Paper-webbshop/README.md

 ### How to build the project:

 To start this project you need two terminals, one server and one client.
 Start the server terminal first, otherwise you may get a proxy error.
+Keep both terminals going when you're in the project.

 **For server**
 Open a terminal and run these commands: